NVIDIA-AI-IOT/jetracer/docs/software_setup.md

 1. Open a terminal in Jupyter Lab by clicking ``File`` -> ``New`` -> ``Terminal``

-2. In the terminal, type the following command to scan available WiFi networks

-    ```bash
-    sudo nmcli device wifi rescan
-    ```
-2. Type the following command to list available WiFi networks, and find the ``ssid_name`` of your network.
+2. In the terminal, type the following command to list available WiFi networks, and find the ``ssid_name`` of your network.

     ```bash
     sudo nmcli device wifi list